khanhnguyen21006/wikipedia_captioning/README.md

 | `ckpt_path` | Path to checkpoint file to resume training |
 | `result_dir` | Directory to save checkpoints |

-Please check the `config.py` for more options and details.
+Please check the `config.py` and [pytorch-lighting](https://pytorch-lightning.readthedocs.io/en/1.5.10/common/trainer.html#trainer-flags) for more options and details.

 To evaluate the model on contextualized caption generation, use the following:
 ```bash